bbc/tams/docs/adr/0043-signalling-retention-time.md

 In addition to loop recording, another desirable type of automated clean-up is the deletion of Flows at or after a period of time.
 This ADR will also explore some options for such a feature.

+An existing type of automated clean-up that spec references is the garbage collection of Media Objects.
+The spec is currently vague on how this should be implemented.
+This ADR revisits this topic.

+Objects are garbage collected both when they are no longer referenced by any Flow Segments, and if they are never registered against a Flow Segment.
+Garbage collection where an Object is no longer referenced by a Flow Segment should happen immediately as permissions can no longer be derived from a parent Flow.
+Garbage collection where an Object is never registered must happen after a period of time to allow for the opportunity for the Object to be registered against a Flow Segment.
+Currently the specification only states the following:

+> Service implementations need to handle situations where Objects were uploaded but no Flow Segment was registered successfully.

+This means there are no explicit expectations on how much time a client has to make use of an Object.

+Furthermore, TAMS currently makes no recommendations on the expiry time of pre-signed URLS.
+Common approaches include this information in the URL itself.
+But this cannot be relied upon.
+This means there are no explicit expectations on how much time a client has to make use of a pre-signed URL.
+This ADR revisits this topic.

 ## Considered Options

 * Option 1: Leave loop recorder signalling up to the implementer